 System Design Optimization

-Intel also offers the capability to predict and optimize power and thermal profiles during system design with Intel® Docea™ Technology.
-In fact, customers are reporting up to a nine months’ head start on power design and validation.
+Intel also offers the capability to predict and optimize power and thermal profiles during system design with Intel® Docea™ technology.
+In fact, customers report up to a nine months’ head start on power design and validation.

 - The Thermal Profiler helps thermal engineers and hardware designers assess dynamic thermal performance with virtual prototyping.